philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

     -   Select a base portal **Language**

+    - Leave the **Use data from existing website record** checkbox blank.

     -   Click **Create**

     > The Portal provisioning process will run anywhere from 30 to 45 minutes.
-You do not have to wait, as this will continue while moving on to the next module.
+You do not have to wait, as this will continue while we move on to the next module.